 How long a safe lasts in a fire depends precisely on the particular model of the safe, its resistance to fire, its ability to keep the internal temperature down, and its proximity to the heart of the fire.

-For instance, a safe in a basement, with a high fire rating will protect from a fire in the upper floors of the house for much longer than one with a low fire rating adjacent to the source of the flames.
+For instance, a safe in a basement with a high fire rating will protect from a fire in the house's upper floors for much longer than one with a low fire rating adjacent to the source of the flames.

-Furthermore, many safes may label themselves as ‘fireproof’.
-Whilst there are numerous safes on the market that are great at protecting items from fire, they may not actually be fireproof.
+Furthermore, many safes may label themselves as ‘fireproof.’
+Whilst numerous safes on the market are great at protecting items from fire, they may not actually be fireproof.

 What is a good fire rating for a safe?

 Before you purchase a safe, we have a little advice for you.
-We recommend that you only purchase a safe with a good fire rating, or a higher level of fire resistance to ensure that your possessions are protected.
+We recommend that you only purchase a safe with a good fire rating or a higher fire resistance level to ensure your possessions are protected.

-These types of safes with lower fire ratings can often only protect your belongings for about 30 minutes, which is often not long enough to put out a fire or save your possessions in time before any serious destruction takes place.
+These types of safes with lower fire ratings can often only protect your belongings for about 30 minutes, often not long enough to put out a fire or save your possessions in time before any serious destruction occurs.

 You should also consider a safe with a fire seal on the door, as this is a vital part of protecting the goods inside from heat, flames, and damage.
-In addition, a powerful safe seal will also prevent any moisture from entering the safe, and therefore damaging, rusting or corroding any items that may be inside.
+In addition, a powerful safe seal will also prevent any moisture from entering the safe, damaging, rusting, or corroding any items inside.

-To summarise, in most cases, a safe is only as good as its fire rating, as a strong, fire-resistance rating will help to keep your valuables safe and out of harm's way for much longer.
-If you are considering purchasing a safe, then always pay attention to the fire rating, and choose one with a high rating with the resistance of over an hour at least.
+To sum this up, in most cases, a safe is only as good as its fire rating, as a strong fire-resistance rating will help to keep your valuables safe and out of harm's way for much longer.
+If you are considering purchasing a safe, then always pay attention to the fire rating, and choose one with a high rating with a resistance of over an hour at least.